1974 Texas Rangers season

-The 1974 Texas Rangers season involved the Rangers finishing second in the American League West with a record of 84 wins and 76 losses (two rained-out games were never completed).
+The 1974 Texas Rangers season was the 14th of the Texas Rangers franchise overall, their 3rd in Arlington as the Rangers, and the 3rd season at Arlington Stadium.
+The Rangers finished second in the American League West with a record of 84 wins and 76 losses (two rained-out games were never completed).
 It would be only the second time in franchise history (to that point) that the club finished over .500 and the first since the club relocated to Arlington, Texas.
 The club became the first (and, to date, only) team to finish over .500 after two consecutive 100-loss seasons.